Royal Falkland Islands Police

 The Royal Falkland Islands Police (RFIP) is the territorial police force responsible for law enforcement within the Falkland Islands.
-The current Chief Police Officer is Superintendent Michael Luke.
-The Falkland Islands Police Force was granted the "Royal" prefix by Queen Elizabeth II on 1 January 1992.

 History

 The force was established on 1 November 1846 with the appointment of Francis Parry as Chief Constable.

 The Constables Ordinance 1846, which had been enacted by the colony's Legislative Council on 27 October of that year, created an organisation that has remained at the service of the public ever since.

-It was initially staffed by three officers - the Chief Constable, the Gaoler (responsible for prisoners), and the Night Constable (responsible for policing during the night).
+It was initially staffed by three officers – the Chief Constable, the Gaoler (responsible for prisoners), and the Night Constable (responsible for policing during the night).

 The police station, which has remained the headquarters building since it was completed in 1873, is situated centrally in Stanley.
 The building, which has had several wooden extensions added over the years, was built of stone by the detachment of Royal Marines that were stationed in the colony at that time.

 Today all serving police officers are based at Stanley police station or the military base.
 Historically local constables were based at Fox Bay (by 1900), and the Jason Islands (by 1920), with another at Grytviken in South Georgia (also by 1920) chiefly to prevent seal poaching.

 The police station took a direct hit from a British missile during the Falklands War on 11 June 1982 and was severely damaged.

+The Falkland Islands Police Force was granted the "Royal" prefix by Queen Elizabeth II on 1 January 1992.

 The fabric of the building was repaired but after 135 years of continual service it was totally refurbished in 2008.
 This was completed in 2009 with the new jail being opened by the Princess Royal on 24 March 2009.

 Operation

+The current Chief Police Officer is Superintendent Tom O'Brien.

 Communication is based on VHF FM radio and is encrypted.
-It is monitored from a force control room in Stanley.
+It is monitored from a Joint Control Room (JCR) in Stanley.
 The use of a repeater greatly extends the range of coverage.

 Codes of practice are published originating from the Criminal Justice Ordinance 1989.
 All equipment issued to officers and practices used to comply with Home Office and Association of Chief Police Officers (ACPO) guidelines.

 In common with British police practice, officers are not routinely armed.

-Owing to the small size of the force, there are no permanent armed response units, although some officers are trained and certified as armed response officers.
+Owing to the small size of the force, there are no permanent armed response units, although some officers are trained and certified as authorised firearms officers.

 Personnel

-The RFIP has a total staff of 28, including sworn constables and support staff, for front desk and licensing duties.
+The RFIP has a total staff of 26, including sworn warranted constables and support staff to support the JCR.